subquery/subql/docs/publish/publish.md

 ![Projects Login](https://static.subquery.network/media/projects/projects-dashboard.png)

 SubQuery Projects is where you manage all your hosted projects uploaded to the SubQuery platform.
 You can create, delete, and even upgrade projects all from this application.
-If you have a GitHub organisations accounts connected, you can use the switcher on the header to change to between your personal account and your organisation account.
+If you have a GitHub organisations accounts connected, you can use the switcher on the header to change between your personal account and your organisation account.
 Projects created in an organisation account are shared between members in that GitHub organisation.
 ![Switch between GitHub accounts](https://static.subquery.network/media/projects/projects-account-switcher.png)

 #### Create your First Project

 Let's start by clicking on "Create Project".
 You'll be taken to the New Project form.
 Please enter the following (you can change this in the future):
-- **GitHub account:** If you have more than one GitHub accounts, select what account this project will be created under.
-Projects created in an GitHub organisation account are shared between members in that organisation.
+- **GitHub account:** If you have more than one GitHub account, select which account this project will be created under.
+Projects created in a GitHub organisation account are shared between members in that organisation.
 - **Name**
 - **Subtitle**
 - **Description**